 By 2009, most of us had either lost our jobs to downsizing, automation or outsourcing, or lost our homes to foreclosure.
 We had to get creative about our futures or risk forever repeating the cycle of nightmares that had so far defined our lives.
 We learned that nothing had really changed for us.
 Generation X still struggled and we, as a group, still didn’t matter.

 Now in 2017, we see retirement on the horizon and know we can’t afford it.
 We’re still stuck behind the Baby Boomers who refuse to pass on industry knowledge, share resources or release the reigns.
 Who refuse to fucking retire.

-We harbor resentment toward the Millennials, too, who occupy so much of the world’s attention.
-They don’t for one second appreciate how hard we worked to give them what we didn’t have…all the support, convenience and comfort they have today.
+Now we harbor resentment toward the Millennials who occupy so much of the world’s attention.
+They don’t for one second appreciate how hard we worked to give them what we didn’t have — all the support, convenience and comfort they have today.
 “But mom, I didn’t ask to be born.
-That was your fault,” is their self-serving response.
+That was your fault.”
 We don’t question them.
 We see their point and simply absorb the guilt, and they continue to live on our dime.
 Why haven’t we kicked them out?
-Why don’t we respond, “Yeah, but you’re here now, so what are you gonna do about it?”
+Why don’t we respond, “But you’re here now, so what are you going do with that?”
 Because we know it’s the Lord of the Flies out there.
 Because we know we coddled them and we know they need more time to get on their feet.
 We know we could barely hack it when we first left home – and the cliff is steeper now.
 So, yeah, technically, their lives are our fault.